-An equivalent qualification at an equivalent standard as determined by a Status Committee.
+• An equivalent qualification at an equivalent standard as determined by a Status Committee.
 A National Certificate (Vocational) would not be considered.

-Minimum APS Languages guages atics Additional requirements after meeting Language of teaching and learning Other recognised language Mathematics Mathematical Literacy minimum requirements 23 with Maths or 24 with Maths Lit 4 4 4 5 Entrance assessment and submission of a specified portfolio
+Minimum APS Languages atics atical cy Additional requirements after meeting minimum Language of teaching and learning Other recognised language Mathematics Mathematical Literacy requirements 23 with Maths or 24 with Maths Lit 4 4 4 5 Submission of a specified portfolio